You can set alerts on all metadata that Databand tracks - everything from run durations to data quality metrics.

 - In the Alerts tab in the sidebar, click the button 'Add Alert' at the top right corner of the screen.

-Run alerts cover metadata from the overall pipeline/DAG execution, including overall duration and state (running/succeeded/failed).
+Run alerts cover metadata from the pipeline/DAG execution, including overall duration and state (running/succeeded/failed).

-You can define an alert on any user metric reported by task
+You can define an alert on any user metrics created within your pipeline tasks.

 Data health alerts cover metadata coming from tasks, operators, or functions from a pipeline.
-Examples include data profiling metrics like standard dev or mean from a column and custom user-defined metrics.
+Examples include data profiling metrics like standard deviation or mean from a column, missing dataset operations, or dataset schema changes.

 You can define specialized alerts that involve multiple conditions for the alert to fire.
 See the Advanced Alerts page for more info.

-You can define your own alerts based on acceptable ranges or values, or switch on automated alerting using Databand's own anomaly detection algorithms, which will alert based on trends of metadata from previous runs.
+You can define your own alerts based on acceptable ranges or values, or you can enable automated alerting using Databand's anomaly detection algorithms which will alert based on trends of metadata from previous runs.

 Alert Operator List: